jundalisay/superb/content/en/maharlika/laws/epira/chapter-2.md

 - exercise all the powers of a corporation under the corporation law insofar as they are not inconsistent with this Act.

-## SEC.
-11. TRANSCO Board of Directors
+## Section 11.
+TRANSCO Board of Directors

 All TRANSCO powers is with the Board of Directors with:
 - 1 Chairman as the Secretary of the Department of Finance (DOF)